(717) 336-5030

 And when you need a partner to give you a consistent fluidized bed powder coating, choosing PCTM is smart!
 We are in the heart of Central Pennsylvania and have the machinery and expert operators who perform our coating technologies.

 We understand the challenges you face when using metal to craft your objects, which is why we make it easy to get the powder coating your product deserves for longevity and durability.
-Simple request a quote from our team, send us your product, and we’ll take it from there!
+Simply request a quote from our team, send us your product, and we’ll take it from there!
 You’ll receive your product back with a beautiful, high-quality powder-coated finish.

 Looking for a coating service you don't see on our site?